African pygmy squirrel: Conservation status

 Deforestation and habitat degradation is the main threat to this species, as it reduces where they live due to low population numbers and its specific ecology.
 In western Central Africa there is poor environmental governance, illegal logging operation, population growth, and weak protection of the area are some of the threats these squirrels are experiencing.
 Deforestation is the overall dominant threat to the African pygmy squirrel, which reduces their habitat for this squirrel and countless other species.
-According to the IUCN, Myosciurus pumilio, once classified as “vulnerable,” has now been listed as “least concern.”
+According to the IUCN, Myosciurus pumilio, classified as "vulnerable" from 1994 to 2004, has now been listed as "least concern".